BasementCat/bottle-utils/README.md

 ## SQLAlchemy

-### sqlalchemy.SQLAlchemyNotFoundPlugin

-The SQLAlchemy not found plugin converts SQLAlchemy not found exceptions to 404s.
 The SQLAlchemy package must be installed, and is NOT a requirement of this package as a whole!
 Make sure it is installed or ImportError will be raised.

+### Plugin sqlalchemy.SQLAlchemyNotFoundPlugin

+The SQLAlchemy not found plugin converts SQLAlchemy not found exceptions to 404s.
 Apply within the JsonResponsePlugin to turn not found objects into a nicely formatted JSON error message.

+### Plugin sqlalchemy.SQLAlchemySession

+Given an sqlalchemy engine in the constructor, this plugin creates bottle.request.sa_session that can be used for querying.
+This results in a new session for each thread/request.
+The kwarg "autocommit" may also be passed, turning automatic commits on or off (default: True)

 ## Apps

-### apps.setup
+### Function apps.setup

 Set up a collection of apps.
 The function accepts the following arguments:
   * main_app (required): "main" app on which other apps are mounted